Jerome P. PratherMember

 Jay Prather was inspired to become a lawyer by his grandfather, John G. Prather, Sr., of Somerset.
 “Pappy,” as he was affectionately known by his grandchildren, began studying law near the end of the Great Depression and, after his studies were interrupted by World War II, spent nearly 60 years working from his town-square office to ensure that his clients – who were also his neighbors and friends – had whatever legal representation they needed.
 The practice of law had changed markedly by the time Jay began his career 59 years (to the week) after his grandfather first opened his law office.
 But while computerized law libraries and increased specialization have altered the day-to-day practice of law, the core principles Jay learned from his grandfather – dedication to ones’ clients, the honest, ethical practice of law, and service to the community – are as important today as they were then.

-Jay is one of a small number of lawyers under the age of 40 who have argued before both the Kentucky Supreme Court and the United States Court of Appeals for the Sixth Circuit.
+In fact, Jay is one of a small number of lawyers who argued cases at both the Kentucky Supreme Court and the United States Court of Appeals for the Sixth Circuit before the age of 40.
 As a result of his experience, Jay has been recognized by his peers.
+He is a fellow of the Litigation Counsel of America.
 He is rated AV-Preeminent® by the Martindale-Hubbell* peer review, the highest rating an attorney can receive for legal ability and ethical standards.
-Jay has been named a Super Lawyer in 2020, after being listed as a Super Lawyers Rising Star for the previous five years.
+Jay has been named a Super Lawyer since 2020, after being listed as a Super Lawyers Rising Star for the previous five years.
 Jay is also an adjunct professor of law at the University of Kentucky, where he teaches law students in the field of medical liability.
 He has been elected as a governor of the Kentucky Justice Association, and now serves as a District Vice President.
-He has also been selected to the American Inns of Court.
+He is also an alumnus of the American Inns of Court.
 Jay was recently called on to testify before the Kentucky Senate's Judiciary Committee about the effect of proposed legislation that would have limited the Attorney General's ability to contract with lawyers on a contingency fee basis.
 He has served the profession through leadership with the Young Lawyer's Division of the Kentucky Bar Association.

-Jay lives in Lexington, where he is vice-moderator of the congregation at Crestwood Christian Church and is a volunteer for and former Trustee of the Lexington History Museum, and also volunteers for Habitat for Humanity and the Vanderbilt Alumni Association.
+Jay is married and has a young son.
+A lifelong Kentuckian, he lives with family lives in Lexington.
+He is an elder and past moderator of the congregation at Crestwood Christian Church and is a volunteer for and former Trustee of the Lexington History Museum, and also volunteers for Habitat for Humanity and the Vanderbilt Alumni Association.
 He is a former editor-in-chief of Vanderbilt University's Orbis, a former chairman of Habitat for Humanity’s Vanderbilt University Campus Chapter, and an Eagle Scout.
-He has been with the firm since he began as a law clerk in 2004.

 Watch Jay's successful 2019 argument before the Kentucky Supreme Court in Gonzalez v.
 Johnson.
 Following this argument the Court overturned nearly 70 years of law that gave police absolute immunity from responsibility in police chases where innocent bystanders were hurt or killed by fleeing suspects.
 Now, the officer's liability is to be determined by a jury, just like in any other negligence case.
 The Court's final decision can be found here.
-The case generated statewide media attention.
+The case is one of several of Jay’s cases that generated statewide media attention.

 J.D., University of Kentucky College of Law, Lexington, Kentucky, 2006